d-nolde/sars-cov2-ab/README.md

    12) Calculate centers (3 points for each epitope class) for epitope class and save to npy file
    13) Assign class to Ab from covadab database
    14) output database ready to RBD-AIM software
+   15) Create pse file of visalization Abs with pdb structure